fosterrath-mila/ift6759/syllabus.md

 To be determined

 ### GPU Computing Resources
 Class students will have access to an external GPU cluster to work on their projects.
+However, this cluster will be shared with other users outside of the course.
+During the following periods, a set of GPUs will be reserved for the students in the class :
+- Wednesdays from 11h30 to 19h30
+- Fridays from 8h30 to 16h30

+Outside of those reserved periods, GPUs on the cluster will be accessible on a "first-come, first-served" basis.

 ### Policy on Contribution